How to identify predatory journals using predatory journals lists?

 Short answer

 Check the journal against Beall's List, verify its DOAJ listing, use the Think Check Submit checklist, and look for red flags: aggressive solicitation emails, unrealistic acceptance timelines, fake impact factors, and missing editorial board information.
-LancetClaw automates these checks for you.
+LancetClaw helps organize those checks into one workflow.

 Execution Steps